 If the inpatient rehab program is state-licensed and accredited by a respected agency such as CARF (the Commission on Accreditation of Rehabilitation Facilities), then its structure will support & guide these clients toward freedom.

 These aren’t just paper promises.
-Licensed, accredited treatment centers staff experts trained in SUD (Substance Use Disorder).
+You work with licensed, accredited treatment centers staff experts trained in SUD (Substance Use Disorder) the whole time.
 They know what recovery means, how to achieve it, and how to respond if a crisis occurs.

 Outpatient Rehab – Staying at Home, or with a Loved One

-Outpatient is a good choice for clients who have completed a more intensive level of care or who are somewhat stable, live in a safe environment, and do not require 24-hour monitoring.
-During outpatient treatment, clients attend a combination of groups and individual sessions at a facility several times per week, but they do not live on-site.
+Outpatient is a good choice for clients who have completed a more intensive level of care or who are somewhat stable.
+They can live in a safe environment, and don’t require 24-hour monitoring.
+During outpatient treatment, clients attend a combination of groups and individual sessions at a rehab facility several times per week, but they do not live on-site.